HASHEM – YHVH

 The concept plays an important part in our Father’s process of the restoration of all things.
 He has promised, in effect, just as He delivered the Israelites from Egypt: “I’m going to restore you as a people.”
 This promise can be applied to His people Israel, an individual person, a congregation, or a community.
 Why the restoration?
 His reply: “…because I want My Name to be honored among the nations.”

 From the very beginning, the purpose for every restoration, every redemption of God, has been in order that His Name might be honored and lifted up.
 Again, in effect, just as He said to the Israelites, He says: “You have profaned it through sin and weakness but I’m going to do something through you.
 Through each one who bears My name, My name can be honored, be sanctified, and hallowed.”

 What can we understand from this?
 It’s our responsibility to show His name as holy–Kadosh.
 God is the Redeemer, the Restorer of all things good, but the responsibility that accrues to us is how we carry that Name, treasure it, and enable it to be seen as holy in the world.

 Another question arises.
 How do we make His name holy?
 How do we hallow and exalt His name?
-Yeshua came to show us how through his every action; illustrating how this involves our bodies as well as our minds and spirits.
+We do through our actions as well as our minds and spirits.
 Our deeds speak His Name, from something seemingly small – such as a smile to a beggar, a kind word to one in distress, using one’s gifts and talents to bless others, dealing openly and honestly in our work situations, and honoring the elderly – to something visibly bigger such as doing a great deed of charity, excelling in ministry, or gaining fame as an artist or musician.
 If the motivation of our every action is to honor our Father and bring glory to His Name, all we do will bring Him great pleasure and will be of eternal value in His eyes.